Joint Base McGuire–Dix–Lakehurst: History

-The Hindenburg disaster took place on Thursday, May 6, 1937, as the German passenger airship LZ 129 Hindenburg caught fire and was destroyed during its attempt to dock with its mooring mast at the Lakehurst Naval Air Station.
+The Hindenburg disaster took place on Thursday, 6 May 1937, as the German passenger airship LZ 129 Hindenburg caught fire and was destroyed during its attempt to dock with its mooring mast at the then-Naval Air Station Lakehurst.

 Education

 The U.S. Census Bureau lists "Joint Base McGuire-Dix-Lakehurst" in Burlington County as having its own school district.
 Students attend area school district public schools, as the Department of Defense Education Activity (DoDEA) does not operate any schools on the joint base.
 Students in Lakehurst are zoned to Lakehurst School District and Manchester Township High School (of Manchester Township School District).
 Students on McGuire and Dix may attend one of the following, with all siblings in a family taking the same choice: North Hanover Township School District (Pre-Kindergarten through grade 6), Northern Burlington County Regional School District (grades 7-12), and Pemberton Township School District (K-12).